code-423n4/2023-12-particle/README.md

 - Starts December 11, 2023 20:00 UTC
 - Ends December 21, 2023 20:00 UTC

+## Automated Findings / Publicly Known Issues

+The 4naly3er report can be found [here](https://github.com/code-423n4/2023-12-particle/blob/main/4naly3er-report.md).

+Automated findings output for the audit can be found [here](https://github.com/code-423n4/2023-12-particle/blob/main/bot-report.md) within 24 hours of audit opening.

+Slither results can be found in [here](https://github.com/code-423n4/2023-12-particle/blob/main/slither).
+We’ve reviewed all findings that relate to Particle’s code (excluding imported libraries), and found no concerning issues.

+_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 ## Overview

 Particle LAMM protocol enables permissionless leverage trading for any ERC20 tokens.
 The key idea is to borrow concentrated liquidity from AMMs (Uniswap v3 as a start).
 For a concentrated liquidity position, its price boundaries mathematically define the amount of tokens to convert at all price points.
 When borrowing from a concentrated liquidity position, the protocol calculates the exact amount required to top up upfront, such that the contract always locks enough tokens in case the price moves adversely to a price boundary.
 This design eliminates the need for a price oracle.